eic/epic-analysis/README.md

   simulation data are read

-## ATHENA Full Simulation
+## ePIC Full Simulation

 - Full simulation files are stored on S3; follow [s3tools documentation](s3tools/README.md)
   for scripts and guidance
-- In general, everything that can be done in fast simulation can also be done in full simulation; just replace your usage of `AnalysisDelphes` with `AnalysisAthena`
+- In general, everything that can be done in fast simulation can also be done in full simulation; just replace your usage of `AnalysisDelphes` with `AnalysisEpic`
   - In practice, implementations may sometimes be a bit out of sync, where some features exist in fast simulation do not exist in full simulation, or vice versa
-- See the event loop in `src/AnalysisAthena.cxx` for details of how the full simulation data are read
+- See the event loop in `src/AnalysisEpic.cxx` for details of how the full simulation data are read

-## ECCE Full Simulation
+## ATHENA and ECCE Full Simulations

-- Similar implementation as ATHENA full simulation, but use `AnalysisEcce` to read `EventEvaluator` output files
+- Similar implementation as ePIC full simulation, but use `AnalysisEcce` or `AnalysisAthena`

 ---